ppy/osu-wiki/news/2017/2017-12-20-beatmap-spotlights-november-2017.md

 For his 20th map, ::Fresh Chicken::{ user=3984370 } went from the wooshs to the scratches with a map of the "BMS of fighters 2015" song Dreadnought by Mastermind(xi+nora2r)!

-With the help of ::Lude::{ user=6974536 } and [Valentrix](https://osu.ppy.sh/users/2794620), Fresh Chicken maintains the momentum of solid, fun and efficient mapsets.
+With the help of ::Lude::{ user=6974536 } and ::Valentrix::{ user=2794620 }, Fresh Chicken maintains the momentum of solid, fun and efficient mapsets.
 Mixing a lot of different patterns with smooth speed changes for 2:13 min of drain time, Dreadnought is definitely an interesting map for both competitive and casual play!

 ---